vitorgalvao/tape/README.md

 ## Configuration (optional)

-Tape stores its configuration in `~/.config/tape/config.yaml`.
+Tape stores its configuration in `~/.config/tape/config.json`.
 If it doesn’t exist, it will be created on first run with sensible defaults.
 Quick example:

 ```
-backup_to: "~/.config/tape/Backups"
-keep: 5
+{
+  "backup_to": "~/.config/tape/Backups",
+  "keep": 5,
-exclude: ["affinity-designer", "ssh"]
+  "exclude": ["affinity-designer", "ssh"],
-include:
+  "include": []
+}
 ```

 * `backup_to`: String.
 Directory to save backups to (leading `~` is expanded to your home directory).